shirakawa gifu rural japan village

 6. Matsumoto, Japanese Alps

-Another off-the-beaten-path alpine town to visit, Matsumoto is the gateway to hikes around the Japanese Alps, but also known for its history and art; Black Crow Castle is one of the best-preserved original castles in Japan.
+Another off-the-beaten-path alpine town to visit, Matsumoto is the gateway to hikes around the Japanese Alps.
+The city is known for its rich history and creative artisans.
+Built in 1594, Matsumoto Castle is one of the best-preserved original castles in Japan, and was designated a National Treasure in 1930.

 Wayfairer Top Tip